 Students in this program will receive academic and career planning support throughout the program.
 To help students identify and achieve their career goals, MCS has a dedicated career counselor who will provide one-on-one, personalized career coaching.
 Throughout the year, the program will also facilitate a variety of career management and job search workshops on topics including: internship and job search strategies, resume and cover letter writing, interviewing techniques, offer negotiation, networking strategies, and time management.

-The two capstone courses (CS 296P Writing and Communication and CS 297P Design Project) are taught concurrently in students’ last Fall quarter.
+The two capstone courses (CS 296P Writing and Communication and CS 297P Design Project) are taught concurrently in the Spring.

 Description of the Capstone Element: